mooreb/cookie-cleaner/README.md

 # cookie-cleaner

-by default: report on any cookies sent to this webapp.
+By default: report on any cookies sent to this webapp.

 With query parameter:
   * add=1